chrisjamiecarter/quiz-game/README.md

   - The front end interfaces with the back end through an API layer.
 - **Versioned API**:
   - The API is a versioned API allowing for future feature expansion.
+- **Paginated API Response**:
+  - The Games route includes a paginated endpoint, so that only the required display data is retrieved.
+- **Cached API Response**:
+  - The Quiz route includes memory caching, so that any requests are cached for a period of time and reduces the amount of database trips.
 - **Entity Framework Core**:
   - Entity Framework Core is used as the ORM.
 - **SQL Server**: